-Aside from the Irish Whiskey Museum in Dublin, the Scotch Whisky Experience is probably one of the best Whisky tours we have been on.
+Aside from the Irish Whiskey Museum in Dublin, the Scotch Whisky Experience is probably one of the best Whisky tours we have been on so we highly recommend adding this to your 3 day Edinburgh itinerary.
 And no it wasn’t just because we were really buzzed at the end of it.
 You start the tour by sitting on a moving barrel that wheels you around to different stations that provide you with information on the process of making whisky.
 Once you are off the barrel you learn all about the different flavours you can taste when drinking whisky, as well as the different areas it originated in.

 Walk the Royal Mile

-We had already walked the Royal Mile as the best way to get from our hotel to the Whisky Experience was via the Royal Mile, however we wanted to take the opportunity to explore properly.
 The Royal Mile is a succession of streets that make up the main part of the Old Town.
-There are a lot of quirky shops and places to buy souvenirs and we may have bought so much shortbread that our bags couldn’t close.
+There are a lot of quirky shops and places to buy souvenirs and yes we may have bought so much shortbread that our bags couldn’t close.

 If you have the time make sure you pop into St Giles’ Cathedral.
 You will notice it’s unusually designed spire straight away.
 The church dates back to the 14th century with restoration works taking place late in the 19th century.
 The interior as well as the stain glass windows are impressive and it certainly is worth a visit.

 When walking the Royal Mile also make sure you walk down some of the back alleyways to get a real taste of Edinburgh in the old days.
 This is possibly one of our favourite things during our 3 days in Edinburgh – just exploring the backstreets.